Abraham21/personal-blog/content/posts/2020-09-15-my-github-workflow.md

 ## Issues

 GitHub issues allow you to keep track of various bugs, tasks, and enhancements related to your project.
 At the start of every project, I will usually create issues for the various tasks that need to be done.
 I will create a label called `requirement` that I will apply to these tasks.
 I will also create a label called `testing` to apply to any testing related tasks.
 When I find a bug, I will create an issue and label it correctly with the `bug` label.
-After a team meeting, issues can be assigned to the appropriate developers.
+After a team discussion, issues can be assigned to the appropriate developers.

 The GitHub issues allow for greater organization and increased collaboration with developers.
-Issues also allow you to upload photos to give more context, which is very useful when it comes to things like reproducing bugs or design decisions.
+Issues also allow you to upload photos to give more context, which is very useful when it comes to reproducing bugs or making design decisions.
 Moreover, their integration into project boards make project management much easier to tackle.

 ## Project Boards